 Remember that the testing window includes any time you may spend in transfer.
 That is, if you have one or more transfer flights before the flight departing for Hong Kong, your test result needs to be valid for that final flight.

 #8 – Required documents if you’ve recovered in the past 90 days

-Arrivals who contracted and recovered from Covid-19 outside Hong Kong must have the following documents in order to board their Hong Kong-bound flight:
+Arrivals who contracted and recovered from Covid-19 outside Hong Kong can bring the following documents before they board their Hong Kong-bound flight:

 - Certificate or recovery record (in Chinese or English) showing that you had Covid-19 in the 14-90 days prior to departure and have recovered.

 - Test report (in Chinese or English) showing a negative RAT result within 24 hours before departure.

 - Written confirmation (in Chinese or English) with the above information if the test report is not in English or Chinese and/or does not contain all the necessary information.

 #9 – Getting your post-arrival Covid-19 tests